-Because the more you leave your comfort zone, the more you contribute to your personal growth.
-You never know what you are capable of until you test yourself and force yourself to step up to a challenge.
-While your comfort zone offers you just that: comfort and therefore allows you to do things stress-free, activities that challenge your comfort zone can contribute to increased stress and anxiety.
+However, while your comfort zone allows you to do things stress-free, activities that challenge your comfort zone can contribute to increased stress and anxiety.
 The key is to find what is called “optimal anxiety”.
-In other words, that area where you are uncomfortable enough to feel nervous, but that feeling drives you and helps you thrive, but not so nervous that you can’t function.
+In other words, that area where you are uncomfortable enough to feel nervous, but that feeling drives you and helps you thrive, and not so nervous that you can’t function.

-Each one of us has different boundaries in regards to what we are comfortable doing or hesitate to try.
-Our optimal anxiety and optimal performance will shift as we continue growing, experiencing and learning new things.
+Each one of us has different boundaries in regard to what we are comfortable doing or hesitate to try.
+Our optimal anxiety and optimal performance will shift as we continue growing, experiencing, and learning new things.